- Updated C.V. or Resume of Attorney Carl E. Person

 NYC Petitions Already Ready for You to Sign, Including Some Designed

-Here is a list of the Petitions already ready for you to sign, together with a link to each petition (to enable you to read, print out, sign and then return the signed Petition to the NYC Ballot Initiatives:
+Here is a list of the Petitions already ready for you to sign, together with a link to each petition (to enable you to read, print out, sign and then return the signed Petition to this address: NYC Ballot Initiatives, c/o Carl Person, 225 E. 36th Street, New York NY 10016-3664:

 - Congestion Pricing Is Made Illegal